-Collider got the chance to sit down with Tom Hiddleston, who plays Loki in the MCU, and ask him about the upcoming Thor: Ragnarok.
+Collider got the chance to sit down with Tom Hiddleston, who plays Loki in the Marvel Cinematic Universe, and ask him about the upcoming Thor: Ragnarok.
 With Kong: Skull Island releasing this weekend, they asked Hiddleston what it was like moving from a monster movie to playing Loki again, as the character is quite monstrous.

 “Loki is a God of Mischief.
 Whether he’s a monster is not for me to say.”

 So while Tom Hiddleston isn’t sold on Loki being a monster, he certainly falls in line with being a trickster.
 Yet while Loki’s character has been around awhile, Taika Waititi is planning to shake up the Thor films with the upcoming Thor: Ragnarok.
 Tom Hiddleston spoke a bit about what it was like to work with Waititi and the direction he was bringing to the film.